jedisct1/go-progressive-hash/README.md

 Computing a full new hash requires a full computation.

-However, the verification function can compute the first bit, stop early if it doesn't match, compute the next one only if it does and repeat the process `N` times.
+However, the verification function can compute the first bit, stop early if it doesn't match, compute the next one only if it does and repeat the process until `N` bits have been accumulated.

 `M` should be large enough to avoid collisions.
 The maximum output length is 512 bits.